Some wise men say that to start living you have to die first.

 The next ”you” is what you are left with after the other part is isolated.
 This is the essential element.

 But reaching that part is not easy.

 To get there you have to unlock a hidden level that’s not included in the commercial blueprints.
-It is a mystery level no one talks about but it’s there.
+It is a mysterious level that no one talks about but it’s there.

-The ego is an image we are taught to protect since our early years, but in most cases we are talking about an artificial idea of the ego based on sinking sand and lack of meaningful logic.
+The ego is an image that we are taught to protect since our early years, but in most cases, we are talking about an artificial idea of the ego based on sinking sand and lack of meaningful logic.

-Here’s the deal: a lot of the hits coming your way are not real because they are attacks against your character in this world, your artificial ego, your name.
+Here’s the deal – many hits coming your way are not real because they are attacks against your character in this world, your artificial ego, your name.